Maple Sea Salt Hummus

 Disclosure: Seeds of Collaboration is a long-term partner.
 I receive free product from Seeds of Collaboration and take a small commission on sales using the discount code.
 However, all opinions and thoughts are my own.
 Thank you for supporting the brands that keep The Rogue Brussel Sprout running.

-Maple Sea Salt Hummus
+Maple Sea Salt Hummus with Pomegranate

-Loaded with sweet and salty flavors, this creamy hummus is a festive holiday delight.
+Loaded with sweet and salty flavors, this creamy maple hummus is a festive holiday delight.
 It unites maple syrup with sea salt and juicy pomegranate seeds for a stunning yet unexpected winter-appropriate appetizer.

 Author: